-Health and social care staff are required to follow the policies of their employing
+Health and social care staff are required to follow the policies of their employing organisations and to refer to the relevant HSCP protocols that provide staff guidance.

 Advice and support should be sought from the following contacts.

 NHSGGC Communication Service: